 Niagara College, Brock University and several other secondary institutions provide college and university education and training.
 The Region also has four publicly funded school boards.
 The public school boards also run Adult Education classes.
 There are several schools that teach viticulture.
 Welland is home to the only French first language high school which serves the French population of the Niagara Region.

 - Niagara Falls

 - Niagara Wine Route

 - Welland Canal

-*The MLS® Home Price Index (HPI) (excluding Grimsby) for May 2020, tracks price trends far more accurately than is possible using average or median price measures.
+*The MLS® Home Price Index (HPI) (excluding Grimsby) tracks price trends far more accurately than is possible using average or median price measures.

 The characteristics of the HPI composite benchmark is a home between the age of 51 to 99 with three bedrooms and two bathrooms.